 Put simply, an allergy is a disorder in which the body over-reacts to harmless substances which in normal circumstances should not produce any reaction at all.
 An allergy can occur in almost 0 any part of your body, and can 9 caused by just about anything.
 But mainly, allergies become evident on parts of the body directly exposed 10 the outside world.
 Certain allergies occur only at certain times of the year, while 11 are there all the time.
-Those 12 occur all the year round and are probably caused by something you come into

-CA E Reading and Use of English Test 9

-lie bir tak contact 13 every day of your life, some seemingly harmless object such as your deodorant or the pillow you lie on each night.
+Those 12 occur all the year round and are probably caused by something you come into contact 13 every day of your life, some seemingly harmless object such as your deodorant or the pillow you lie on each night.
 Allergies can occur at any time during your life, 14 usually do so before your fortieth birthday.
 Sometimes the symptoms are 15 slight you do not even know you have an allergy, and it may take years for an allergy to become noticeable.
 Sometimes it comes and 16 for no apparent reason and with no regularity.

-C AE Reading and Use of English Part 3
+E Engexam.info - free IELTS, CAE, FCE tests with explanations

-For questions 17-24 , read the text below.
+For questions 17-24, read the text below.
 Use the word given in capitals at the end of some of the lines to form a word that fits in the gap in the same line.
-There is an example at the beginning (0) .
+There is an example at the beginning (0).
 Write your answers IN CAPITAL LETTERS on the separate answer sheet.

-Ex ample: (0) ASTONISHINGLY
+Example: (0) ASTONISHINGLY

-Se arching for a King
+Searching for a King

-9 You wouldn't expect to find a dead king under a city car park, yet, 0 astonishingly , this was where archaeologists found Richard III, an English king who died in 1485.
-Always a 17 figure, Richard was 18 as a villain and murderer by Shakespeare.
-The accuracy of this portrayal is 19 , but the fact that Richard was killed at the Battle of Bosworth Field is 20 The exact whereabouts of his body after the battle was a mystery but with the discovery of a skeleton in Leicester, people speculated about whether 0 ASTONISH 17 CONTROVERSY 18 MORTAL 19 DEBATE 20 DISPUTE 21 REMAIN 22 ANALYSE
+You wouldn't expect to find a dead king under a city car park, yet, 0 astonishingly , this 0 ASTONISH was where archaeologists found Richard III, an English king who died in 1485.
+Always a 18 MORTAL The accuracy of this portrayal is 19 , but the fact that Richard was killed at the 19 DEBATE Battle of Bosworth Field is 20 The exact whereabouts of his body after the 20 DISPUTE battle was a mystery but with the discovery of a skeleton in Leicester, people speculated 21 REMAIN about whether these were the 21 of the king.
+The skeleton exhibited similar 22 ANALYSE injuries to those recorded after the battle and scientists carried out carbon dating, which 23 IDENTITY placed the skeleton in the fifteenth century.
+22 of DNA from living descendants 24 CONCLUDE of the king put 23 of the skeleton beyond doubt - the evidence was 24 The last missing king of England had been found.